Drekin/win-unicode-console/README.rst

 A Python package to enable Unicode input and display when running Python from Windows console.

+The package is not needed on Python 3.6 and newer since the underlying issue has been resolved (see https://docs.python.org/3/whatsnew/3.6.html#whatsnew36-pep528).

 General information
 -------------------

-When running Python in the standard console on Windows, there are several problems when one tries to enter or display Unicode characters.
+When running Python (3.5 and older) in the standard console on Windows, there are several problems when one tries to enter or display Unicode characters.
 The relevant issue is http://bugs.python.org/issue1602.
 This package solves some of them.

 - First, when you want to display Unicode characters in Windows console, you have to select a font able to display them.
 Similarly, if you want to enter Unicode characters, you have to have you keyboard properly configured.
 This has nothing to do with Python, but is included here for completeness.